Heyzap/flex-example-app/README.md

 ## Setting up the project

-1. Import the project to your IDE as a Flex project.
+- Import the project to your IDE as a Flex project.
 - Select Adobe Air+Flex SDK.
 This test application has been tested with Flex 4.6 and Adobe Air 19.
-1. Set the application descriptor to `flex-example-app-ios.xml` for iOS or `flex-example-app-android.xml` for Android (located in the `src/` folder).
+- Set the application descriptor to `flex-example-app-ios.xml` for iOS or `flex-example-app-android.xml` for Android (located in the `src/` folder).
-1. Set "FlexExampleApp" as the main `.mxml` file for the project.
+- Set "FlexExampleApp" as the main `.mxml` file for the project.
-1. Open `FlexExampleApp.mxml` and change `<APP_ID>` in the call to `HeyzapAds.getInstance().start` to your own publisher ID, which can be found on the [Heyzap docs](https://developers.heyzap.com/docs/ane_setup_and_requirements).
+- Open `FlexExampleApp.mxml` and change `<APP_ID>` in the call to `HeyzapAds.getInstance().start` to your own publisher ID, which can be found on the [Heyzap docs](https://developers.heyzap.com/docs/ane_setup_and_requirements).
-1. Set the application ID in the application descriptors, `flex-example-app-android.xml` and `flex-example-app-ios.xml` to your own app's bundle identifier by replacing `YOUR_PACKAGE_ID` with it.
+- Set the application ID in the application descriptors, `flex-example-app-android.xml` and `flex-example-app-ios.xml` to your own app's bundle identifier by replacing `YOUR_PACKAGE_ID` with it.
-1. Add libraries to the project.
+- Add libraries to the project.
 Common ANEs are located under the `libs/` folder.
 For iOS also add the ANEs from the `ios-libs/` folder, and for Android add all ANEs from the `android-libs/` folder.
-1. Add all the splash screen files named `src/Default*.png` to the iOS build settings in your IDE (optional).
+- Add all the splash screen files named `src/Default*.png` to the iOS build settings in your IDE (optional).
-1. Setup platform specific settings (certificates, keys, etc.) in your IDE as necessary.
+- Setup platform specific settings (certificates, keys, etc.) in your IDE as necessary.
-1. Compile and run!
+- Compile and run!

+Some of ANEs might require min SWF version to be set.
+Add -swf-version=xx ( where xx is min required SWF version ) to build parameters

 Further information on the Heyzap SDK can be found at https://developers.heyzap.com/docs/ane_setup_and_requirements